’94 BRIAN MOORE MC/1

 ’65 GIBSON ES330TD

-More of an ornament, therefore and not a guitar I miss much – better for videos than sessions.
+More of an ornament, therefore and not a guitar I miss much – better for video than audio!
 I acquired it in part exchange for the first Gibson my dear dad bought me (a ’72 SG Deluxe, not one of Gibson’s finest but it was my first love).
 I then traded it for my ’56 Gretsch Duo Jet, so the Gretsch now carries the ‘bloodline’, and very admirably it does it too…

 ’91 TOM ANDERSON DROP TOP